swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 - **Report [runtime warning issues][]** for XCTest API usage in Swift Testing.
   This **applies to both assertion failures _and successes_**!
-This notifies you about opportunities to modernise even if your tests currently pass.
+This notifies you about opportunities to modernize even if your tests currently pass.

 - Opt-in **strict interop mode**, where XCTest API usage will result in `fatalError("Usage of XCTest API in a Swift Testing context is unsupported")`.